 Disk Space Requirements & Database

-Based on MongoDB, the UniFi Network Controller builds, stores, and maintains a highly scalable database of information relating to UniFi devices, users, as well as the UniFi server itself.
+Based on MongoDB, the UniFi Network application builds, stores, and maintains a highly scalable database of information relating to UniFi devices, users, as well as the UniFi server itself.

-Under the maintenance tab of the Controller Settings, specify the historical data retention period to auto-prune the database size.
+Under the maintenance tab of the UniFi Network application Settings, specify the historical data retention period to auto-prune the database size.
 When no period is specified, use the compact database feature to manually prune the database.
-However, before touching the database, always make sure to download a backup file of the UniFi Network Controller.
+However, before touching the database, always make sure to download a backup file of UniFi Network.

 The disk space required will vary greatly from deployment to deployment, but in order to give users a baseline, we recommend starting with 25GB minimum and evaluating down the line if more is necessary.